In short, being a guest on the Blue Collar Voices Show is a conversation between you and me… … and it just happens to be

 Another choice for recording are the older Apple earbuds.
 I’ve not tested these myself, but the recommendations for these are strong from others that are involved in the podcasting ecosphere.

 Remember, we aren’t producing recorded music that audiophiles will be critiquing.
-We are producing stories, from real-life people, like you and I.
+We are producing stories, from real-life people, like you and me.

 A QUIET PLACE TO RECORD, FREE FROM BACKGROUND NOISE

 It isn’t likely you will be recording in a studio.
 But, a quiet place is possible.
 A big empty room will have a lot of echoes.
 People talking in the background will carry over substantially.
 Noises, glasses clinking, vacuum cleaners, doors slamming… All need to be eliminated as much as possible.

 It might be that we record outside of regular office hours.
 I’m flexible enough that both very early, and very late, are acceptable as needed.

-NOTE: You and I?
+NOTE: You and me?
 We make a lot of noise.
 I’ve learned that I tap on things, move my chair, etc. This all gets picked up by the microphone.

 What does this mean?
 We have to work on minimizing little things.
 Even sipping water out of a glass can be picked up.
 Especially the tinkle of ice.